How to Get Viewers on Twitch: 40 Proven Ways to Boost Your Channel

 The biggest mistake I see streamers make with social media is only posting that they are live.
 They don’t engage on social media, they don’t post outside of their stream, and they don’t do anything to grow their communities.

 Here’s a secret: Being a Twitch Streamer means you need to build a community off of Twitch.
-Start by gaining your first 500 Twitter followers, and grow from there.
-You may be surprised to find that when you actively engage with your social media audience, they become your twitch audience.
+You may be surprised to find that when you actively engage with your social media audience, they become your Twitch audience.

 3. Play the Right Games

 I know that everyone wants to play Fortnite and League of Legends.
 But the problem is that everyone is playing and streaming those games.
-Unless you are amazing at those games, and I mean Esports competition level amazing, it’s going to be incredibly hard to get viewers.
+If you’re not the best of the best (think Esports competition level amazing!), it will be hard to attract viewers to your stream.

-However, you also don’t want to play a game that has 0 viewers.
+You also don’t want to play a game with 0 viewers.
 Bubble Bobble is one of my all-time favorite games, and I decided to make my first stream a Bubble Bobble stream.
 But guess what?
 That category has a big fat 0 viewers.
 No one was going to find me because no one was looking to watch Bubble Bobble.

-One important thing to note is that you will want to play a game that you like.
+One important thing to note is that you will want to play a game you like.
 If you don’t like Tales of Vesperia, don’t play it just to appease an audience.
-Check out your favorite games on Twitch, and see which ones have the best streamer to viewer ratio.
-Stream that game.
+Check out your favorite games on Twitch and see which ones have the best streamer-to-viewer ratio.

 4. Time Your Stream

 For example, if you’re American, you might want to stream for an American audience in English.
-Streaming around 7 pm EST is a great time because most Americans are off work and ready to relax!
+Streaming around 7 pm EST works well because most Americans are off work and ready to relax!
 However, it’s also the most saturated time.
 If you stream in the middle of the day, fewer people might be around to watch, but you will also have less competition.

 Timing your stream is tough when you have a full-time job and other obligations.
 You generally have to go with what works for your schedule.
 However, this ties into the game choice.
-Be sure to check the viewer to streamer ratio for your chosen game when you are available to stream.
-This will help you determine whether it’s a good choice.
+Be sure to check the viewer-to-streamer ratio for your chosen game when you are available to stream to help you determine whether it’s a good choice.

 5. Stick to a Schedule